trappergor/cpp-docs.ru-ru/docs/mfc/reference/cdrawingmanager-class.md

     COLORREF clrBlend = (COLORREF)-1);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  [in] `rect`
- Прямоугольная область, чтобы выделить.
+ A rectangular area to highlight.

  [in] `nPercentage`
- Процент, на который указывает степень прозрачности выделения.
+ A percentage that indicates how transparent the highlight should be.

  [in] `clrTransparent`
- Прозрачный цвет.
+ The transparent color.

  [in] `nTolerance`
- Целое число от 0 до 255, указывающее допустимое значение цвета.
+ An integer between 0 and 255 that indicates the color tolerance.

  [in] `clrBlend`
- Базовый цвет для наложения.
+ The base color for blending.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- `TRUE`Если метод выполнен успешно; в противном случае `FALSE`.
+ `TRUE` if the method is successful; otherwise `FALSE`.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Если `nPercentage` находится в диапазоне от 0 до 99, `HighlightRect` использует альфа-смешения алгоритма. Дополнительные сведения о альфа-смешение см. в разделе [альфа смешение цвета для линий и заливок](/dotnet/framework/winforms/advanced/alpha-blending-lines-and-fills). Если `nPercentage` равно -1, этот метод использует уровень выделения по умолчанию. Если `nPercentage` — 100, этот метод не выполняет никаких действий и возвращает `TRUE`.
+ If `nPercentage` is between 0 and 99, `HighlightRect` uses the alpha blending algorithm.
+For more information about alpha blending, see [Alpha Blending Lines and Fills](/dotnet/framework/winforms/advanced/alpha-blending-lines-and-fills).
+If `nPercentage` is -1, this method uses the default highlight level.
+If `nPercentage` is 100, this method does nothing and returns `TRUE`.

- Метод использует параметр `nTolerance` для определения необходимости выделите прямоугольной области. Чтобы выделить прямоугольник разницу между цвет фона для приложения и `clrTransparent` должно быть меньше, чем `nTolerance` в каждом компоненте цвета (красный, зеленый и синий).
+ The method uses the parameter `nTolerance` to determine whether to highlight the rectangular area.
+To highlight the rectangle, the difference between the background color of your application and `clrTransparent` must be less than `nTolerance` in each color component (red, green, and blue).

-##  <a name="hlstorgb_one"></a>CDrawingManager::HLStoRGB_ONE
+##  <a name="hlstorgb_one"></a>  CDrawingManager::HLStoRGB_ONE
- Преобразует цвет из представления HLS в RGB.
+ Converts a color from a HLS representation to a RGB representation.

 ```
 static COLORREF __stdcall HLStoRGB_ONE(